By Protima Tiwary

 In 2013 I worked out to be skinny because I belong to that generation that didn’t discuss body positivity or body image issues.
 I ran my way to a 50kgs from 65kgs.
 I should have been happy, but I felt weak.
 Even when I fit into all the clothes that I had my eyes on, my mind wouldn’t feel calm.

 It was in June 2017 that I started lifting, and that is when my love affair with my muscles started.
 This was the time I realized what fitness really meant.
 I fell in love with food, with my body, with my muscles.
 I gained back all the glow that I had lost, and I was standing proudly at 55kgs again.

-I started building strength, I started putting on muscle, and I started understanding the relationship between physical, mental and emotional health.
+As a result, I started building strength, I started putting on muscle.
+I also started understanding the relationship between physical, mental and emotional health.
 I started challenging myself.
 One more push up, one more pull up, yes, that was it!
 I had broken a new personal record…and that is what gave life a new meaning.
 I was strong.

-What people thought was “muscular” was my way of telling myself that I knew I could handle so much because I had come this far.
-“Muscles make you look manly” and other such bullshit fell on my deaf ears as I progressed from benching 5kgs to 20.
+What people thought was “muscular” was my way of telling myself that I knew I could handle so much.
+I had come this far.
+“Muscles make you look manly” and other such bullshit fell on my deaf ears.
+I progressed from benching 5kgs to 20.
 Today, I lift to feel good, to feel confident and secure, and to flex when I need to let them know this little girl can take care of herself.

 Yes, women with muscles exist, because you need some strong women to shut up anyone who says “muscles make women manly”, before proceeding to toss them into the trash cans.